vsg-dev/vsgTutorial/2_Foundations/Object_base_class_and_ref_ptr.md

 other_ptr->value = 10.0; // assignment safe as object is still on the heap
 ~~~

-In case 4 it is possible to fix the seg fault by moving the delete to after the last time that other_ptr is used, however if the processing section returns eary or throws an exception the memory will be lost. case 5 will work correctly as long as the processing section doesn't return early or throws an exception in which case it will leak the allocation object.
+In case 4 it is possible to fix the seg fault by moving the delete to after the last time that other_ptr is used, however if the processing section returns early or throws an exception the memory will be lost.
+Case 5 will work correctly as long as the processing section doesn't return early or throws an exception in which case it will leak the allocation object.
 Again case 6 is both cleaner and handles the early return case correctly, cleaning up any objects that have been allocated and no longer have an external reference.

 These examples illustrate why smart pointers are so useful and why you'll find them used throughout the VulkanSceneGraph codebase and applications that use it:
 1. Less code to write